Morioucho/CalculusClashV2/README.md

     <img src="docs/images/CalculusClashLogo.png" width="400px" alt="Calculus Clash Logo">
 </p>

 > Calculus Clash is a game written in C# and Unity as our final project for AP Calculus BC.
-Calculus Clash is a RPG game where you fight different Calculus-themed bosses.
+Calculus Clash is a RPG game where you fight different calculus-themed bosses.

 # Features
 - Questions from all 10 units of AP Calculus BC